chronitis/ipyrmd/README.md

 Install
 -------

+    pip3 install [--user] [--upgrade] ipyrmd

-Download the archive, extract it then run `python3 setup.py install --user`.
+Alternatives, it can be installed manually by downloading the archive, extracting it then running `python3 setup.py install --user`.
 This should install the `ipyrmd` script in your local bin directory (probably `~/.local/bin`).

-`pip` users could install it via `pip3 install --user git+https://github.com/chronitis/ipyrmd`.

 TODO
 ----